Home »

-We often receive the same questions about our PRINCE2 Training Courses here at Silicon Beach: what’s the difference between the PRINCE2 Foundation Course and the PRINCE2 Practitioner Course.
+We often receive the same question about our PRINCE2® Training Courses here at Silicon Beach: "what's the difference between the PRINCE2 Foundation and the PRINCE2 Practitioner qualification?"

-With that in mind, we though we’d put together a handy table outlining the main differences, as well as our thoughts on the which the sort of people and positions that are best suited to each course.
+With that in mind, we thought we'd put together a handy table outlining the main differences, as well as our thoughts on which people and positions that are best suited to each course.

 So what are the main differences?